 Other Free or Low Cost Resources

-Most of the services on this chart do require certification that the reader has a print impairment.
-GLASS patrons receive National Library Service (NLS) certification, which satisfies the requirement of most of these programs.
+Most of the services on this page do require certification that the reader has a print impairment.
+GLS patrons receive National Library Service (NLS) certification, which satisfies the requirement of most of these programs.

 Provides multiple holy books in different formats.
-Use is free for GLASS patrons.
+Use is free for GLS patrons.

 Provides The Holy Bible in braille, audio and large print formats to meet the needs of readers with print impairments.
 Different versions of the Bible are available.